liamodwyer/github-pages/_workshop/blog.md

 ### Create about.md

-- On your repository's home page, click the "Add file" button and select "Create new file".
+- On your repository's home page, click `Add file` and select `Create new file`.
 - Type in the name for your file: `about.md`
 - Create your about with front matter and Markdown following the example below.
-- Fill in your "commit message" and click the green "Commit changes" button.
+- Fill in your "commit message" and click `Commit changes`.

 ```
 ---